xaslilac/weave/documents/weave.md

 server can be accessed by using it's attached port as the property name.
 For example, a server listening to port 80 can be accessed by using `weave.servers[80]`.

+### apps
+An object holding all instances of weave.App, stored as `appName: app` pairs.

 ### hosts
 An object linking host names to the Weave apps that handle them.
 They are stored as `hostname: app` pairs relevant hostname, and are allowed to have wildcards (\*) in their